watson-research-lab/SpectraVue/README.md

 The terminal will point to your localhost URL; navigate to this URL to use the application.

+## Tutorial

+A tutorial page is provided on the application landing page, where the data formats, files, and overall data processing scheme is elaborated.

 ## License
 This code is Tarek Hamid, 2023, and it is made available under the MIT license enclosed with the software.